Winter tyres: pros, cons, costs, laws and should you buy them for your car?

 Four-wheel drive is arguably the best option for buyers wanting to get through winter.
-It's an expensive choice, both in initial outlay and with higher running costs when compared to a 2WD model.
-But there are plenty of options out there, both in terms of four-wheel drive variants of standard cars, as well as a large number of SUVs and crossovers to choose from.
+It's an expensive choice, both in initial outlay and with higher running costs when compared to a 2WD car.
+But there are plenty of options out there, both in terms of four-wheel drive variants of standard cars and SUVs and crossovers, to choose from.

 You get more grip with four-wheel drive, and most 4WD cars feature either clever electronics or mechanical differentials that send power to the wheels with the most grip.
 In most conditions 4WD will find more grip, but in heavy snow and ice, if your tyres can’t grip the road, you’ll find it hard to move no matter how many wheels are driven.
 Of course, fitting winter tyres to a four-wheel-drive car is the ultimate winter set-up.

-Snow chains are compulsory in some parts of northern Europe, where there’s a high risk of heavily compacted snow and ice.
-These are extremely fiddly to fit, so there's not much point in having them in the UK unless you live in a region that has permanent snow cover and is never cleared by snow ploughs.
+Snow chains are compulsory in some parts of northern Europe and mountainous areas further south, where there’s a high risk of heavily compacted snow and ice.
+Snow chains are extremely fiddly to fit, so there's not much point in having them in the UK unless you live in a region that has regular winter snow cover and is never cleared by snow ploughs.
 As soon as there's any sign of tarmac, snow chains need to be removed, making them more trouble than they're worth.

-Snow socks are a cheaper alternative.
-They're made of textile and cover the tyres with an additional grippy surface that's more grippy than supper tyres.
+Snow socks are a cheaper alternative to chains.
+They're made of textile and cover the tyres with an additional grippy surface that's increases grip.
 Like chains, they need to be removed as soon as the snow clears, or they'll wear through quickly on tarmac.